mali01001110/mali01001110/README.md

 I am passionate about computing, knowledgeable in computer maintenance, troubleshooting and web application development.

-I am a Full‑stack software developer using Python and JavaScript, with a technical stack including React, Django, Postgres, Node.js and more.
+I am a Full‑stack software developer using Python and JavaScript, with a technical stack including React, Django, Postgres, Node.js and more...

 I hold a **Computer Science for Python Programming Professional Certificate** (Harvard Online, US) and a professional certification in **Cybersecurity** (CNFDI, France).